metricly/hugo-www-site/content/blog/posts/2016/09-16_understanding-alert-noise-monitoring.md

 * * * * *

-*If you want to see the impact alert noise is having on your environment, Netuitive offers a [21-day, no-obligation free trial.](/signup)*
+*If you want to see the impact alert noise is having on your environment, Metricly offers a [21-day, no-obligation free trial.](https://www.metricly.com/signup)*